-Representative samples of the casing materials produced commercially were tested in small-scale cropping tests against standard peat-based casings in replicated tray experiments at Moreton Mushrooms, Daventry, Northants.
-Mushroom pinning, yield, quality grades, cleanness and disease incidence from each material was assessed according to methods described in AHDB Horticulture Report M 55.
+Representative samples of the casing materials produced at commercial sites were tested in small-scale cropping tests against standard peat-based casings in replicated tray experiments at Moreton Mushrooms, Daventry, Northants.
+Mushroom pinning, yield, quality grades, cleanness and disease incidence from each material was assessed according to methods described in HDC Report M 55.
 Mycelial growth rate in casing materials was determined in glass cylinders according to the method in Noble et al, (1999).